 If you play a lot of online multiplayer games and are looking for the best mic quality you can get, go for the HyperX Cloud Stinger.
 They have one among the simplest boom microphones we’ve tested thus far and provided great value for his or her price.
 They have decently padded ear cups and comparatively lightweight design, so they’re comfortable enough to wear for hours.
 Whereas they don’t have the same premium feel as other HyperX headphones like the HyperX Cloud II, but for their price, they’re pleasantly well-made with a well-balanced sound profile that should satisfy most listeners.

 The name Logitech is a brand a lot of gamers and enthusiasts trust.
-It’s even a name that professional esports players and companies trust.
+It’s even a name that professional esports players and best companies trust.
 But is it really worth getting the G430?
 Right off the bat, it’s a guarantee that you really do get what you pay for.
 This has a beautiful black-and-blue color and really does have the looks of a gaming headset.
 Nevertheless, this gaming headphone shares a similar feature with our top pick since the ear cups can be rotated 90 degrees for convenience.
 Aside from that, it also shares yet one more feature with the SADES A60 since this also features a DTS and Dolby 7.1 surround audio system.

 Corsair is considered specialists when it involves manufacturing peripherals and you’ll normally believe them to create quality at the very least.
 The HS60 gaming headset won’t be winning any awards within the audio department but they are doing offer great value and sound quality for the worth.
 This lightweight pair is comprised of mostly metal construction ensuring a bit of long term durability.
 The Corsair HS60’s feature 50mm directional drivers for audio precision and 7.1 surround sound.
 The Corsair HS60 features memory foam to keep the headset comfortable when using for an extended period of time.